truh/Intercommunication/README.md

     # TI Launchpad TM4C123GXL
     SUBSYSTEM=="usb", ATTRS{idVendor}=="1cbe", ATTRS{idProduct}=="00fd", MODE="0666", SYMLINK+="lm4f", GROUP="dialout"

+Don't forget to add your user to the defined group in /etc/group.
+Afterwards you should restart the udev system.

 The easiest way to flash your device is using lm4flash.
 First, grab lm4tools from Git.